lennyitb/commentbox/README.md

     spacelines: false  # empty lines above and below text
 ```

 If you like to keep lengthy JSON files full of your build settings, for now, the only catch is that keys must be symbolized somehow.
-CommentBox is tolerant of String values, however:
+CommentBox is mostly tolerant of String values, however:

 ```ruby
 json_str = %q/{